Our free membership, business.com+, takes the pain out of choosing new business services.

 2. Redesign your public relations (PR) strategy for maximum investor exposure.

-Here are more tips for creating a PR strategy optimized for investor attention:
+Here are some tips for creating a PR strategy optimized for investor attention:

-• Get the most for your PR dollar: Value doesn’t necessarily equate to how much you spend on a campaign — it’s all about measuring marketing return on investment.
-An effective paid ad strategy on social media is vital, but approaching and using influencers in the right way is just as essential for organic reach.
-By covering all your bases — or, in this case, digital channels — your PR campaign has a higher chance of landing in front of the right investors interested in learning more.
+• Get more value for your PR spend: Value doesn’t necessarily equate to how much you spend on a campaign — it’s all about measuring and improving marketing ROI.
+An effective paid ad strategy on social media is vital, but approaching and using influencers in the right way is equally essential for achieving organic reach.
+By covering all your bases — or, in this case, digital channels — your PR campaign has a higher chance of reaching investors who want to learn more.

 • Show you’re at the leading edge: Your PR strategy must show potential investors within your industry that you’re ahead of the curve.
-Your press releases, newsletters, social media content and speaking engagements should focus on current and expected trending topics within your industry.
-This focus establishes your business as a thought leader, setting you apart from the hundreds of startups and small businesses also seeking investors.
+Your press releases, email newsletters, social media content and speaking engagements should focus on current and expected trending topics in your industry.
+This focus establishes your business as a thought leader and can lead to press coverage.
+“Media coverage in trade publications, industry blogs and relevant news outlets can catch the eye of investors who are monitoring the market for opportunities,” James said.

-• Establish your expertise: Since investors want to invest in companies with expertise, innovation and good management, use PR to showcase these skills.
-For example, do an interview on a podcast or television show, give a presentation at a trade show or write an article for an industry publication or blog.
-Focus on what problems your company solves and the unique ways it solves them.
-Make bold or provocative statements to create buzz.
+• Establish your expertise: Since investors want to invest in companies with expertise, innovation and strong leadership, use PR to showcase these strengths.
+For example, consider participating in a podcast or television interview, giving a presentation at a trade show, or writing an article for an industry publication or blog.
+Focus on the problems your company solves and the unique ways it addresses them.
 For maximum impact, capture all mentions, interviews and content and feature them on your website and social media.
-You can even include copies of articles in the information you give to potential investors to provide additional credibility.
+You can even include published articles in the materials you share with potential investors to boost your credibility.

 • Time it right: Remember to time your PR campaigns appropriately.
-Schedule press releases, emails and other PR strategy elements appropriately in advance of seeking funding to lay the groundwork for productive conversations.
+Schedule press releases, emails and other PR elements in advance to lay the groundwork for productive conversations when seeking funding.

 3. Solidify your digital presence.

-Your digital presence should also be front and center so potential investors can find you and interact with your brand easily.
-The last thing you’d want is to make a successful pitch to a potential investor, only for them to spend a whole afternoon wandering through the internet looking for the slightest glimpse of your brand.
+Your digital presence should be front and center, allowing potential investors to easily find and interact with your brand.
+The last thing you want is to make a successful pitch to a potential investor, only for them to spend a whole afternoon wandering through the internet looking for the slightest glimpse of your brand.

 Here’s what we recommend.